maugavilla/well_hello_stats/tutorials/12_LCA_depmixS4_cat.md

                           multinomial("identity"),multinomial("identity"),
                           multinomial("identity"))
             )
-  lca_res[[i]] <- fit(mod,
+  lca_res[[i]] <- multistart(mod, nstart=10, initIters=50000)
-                      emcontrol=em.control(maxit=50000,random.start = TRUE))
 }
 ```

     [1] 1
     converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
+    converged at iteration 1 with logLik: -3767.254
     [1] 2
     converged at iteration 137 with logLik: -3666.872
+    converged at iteration 146 with logLik: -3666.872
+    converged at iteration 143 with logLik: -3666.872
+    converged at iteration 137 with logLik: -3666.872
+    converged at iteration 142 with logLik: -3666.872
+    converged at iteration 138 with logLik: -3666.872
+    converged at iteration 143 with logLik: -3666.872
+    converged at iteration 139 with logLik: -3666.872
+    converged at iteration 145 with logLik: -3666.872
+    converged at iteration 140 with logLik: -3666.872
+    converged at iteration 1 with logLik: -3666.872
     [1] 3
+    converged at iteration 940 with logLik: -3631.122
+    converged at iteration 572 with logLik: -3631.45
+    converged at iteration 658 with logLik: -3631.449
+    converged at iteration 251 with logLik: -3631.446
+    converged at iteration 794 with logLik: -3631.122
+    converged at iteration 894 with logLik: -3631.122
+    converged at iteration 405 with logLik: -3631.449
+    converged at iteration 761 with logLik: -3631.122
+    converged at iteration 989 with logLik: -3631.122
+    converged at iteration 926 with logLik: -3631.122
-    converged at iteration 772 with logLik: -3631.122
+    converged at iteration 1 with logLik: -3631.122
     [1] 4
+    converged at iteration 1741 with logLik: -3622.448
+    converged at iteration 574 with logLik: -3622.805
+    converged at iteration 904 with logLik: -3622.81
+    converged at iteration 808 with logLik: -3622.812
+    converged at iteration 637 with logLik: -3622.802
+    converged at iteration 811 with logLik: -3622.81
+    converged at iteration 1380 with logLik: -3622.447
+    converged at iteration 629 with logLik: -3622.806
+    converged at iteration 709 with logLik: -3622.808
-    converged at iteration 1677 with logLik: -3622.448
+    converged at iteration 1663 with logLik: -3622.448
+    converged at iteration 1 with logLik: -3622.447
     [1] 5
+    converged at iteration 1590 with logLik: -3620.348
+    converged at iteration 1231 with logLik: -3620.19
+    converged at iteration 2098 with logLik: -3620.343
+    converged at iteration 2208 with logLik: -3620.349
+    converged at iteration 943 with logLik: -3621.433
+    converged at iteration 792 with logLik: -3620.454
+    converged at iteration 926 with logLik: -3620.177
+    converged at iteration 1489 with logLik: -3620.172
+    converged at iteration 777 with logLik: -3620.89
+    converged at iteration 1716 with logLik: -3620.345
-    converged at iteration 1615 with logLik: -3620.347
+    converged at iteration 1 with logLik: -3620.172
     [1] 6
+    converged at iteration 1135 with logLik: -3619.731
+    converged at iteration 2137 with logLik: -3619.26
+    converged at iteration 3134 with logLik: -3619.261
+    converged at iteration 1371 with logLik: -3620.122
+    converged at iteration 1016 with logLik: -3619.252
+    converged at iteration 2558 with logLik: -3619.92
+    converged at iteration 1637 with logLik: -3619.92
+    converged at iteration 1505 with logLik: -3619.25
+    converged at iteration 1202 with logLik: -3619.999
+    converged at iteration 1527 with logLik: -3619.065
-    converged at iteration 1994 with logLik: -3619.728
+    converged at iteration 1 with logLik: -3619.065

 See, that we first create a vector with the number of states we want to
 estimate, then we create an empty `list` object where we will save all
 our LCA’s.
 In the loop you will see that the model defined with the
 `mix`function is the same, and the only difference is that we loop over
 the number of states.
-Then we use the `fit` function to estimate each
+Then we use the `multistart` function to estimate
-model and save it into the empty list object.
-Within the `fit` function
+each model and save it into the empty list object.
+With the `multistart`
-we are adding the argument `emcontrol` to increase the maximum number of
-iterations while estimating each model up to $maxit=50000$ in this case.
+function, we can estimate the model multiple times, with different
+starting values each time.
+This is useful to be more certain that the
+results are not a local maxima but correct convergence.
+With the
+`nstart` argument we specify how many starting values we want to use,
+and with the `initIters` argument we specify how many iterations use for
+each run.

 You should see the message for each model that it converged, if it
 doesnt show up, you can check each model by looking into the list of